-Much of the progress to date in advancing green chemistry can be attributed to two main drivers, Government Regulation and Consumer Awareness.
+Much of the progress to date in advancing green chemistry can be attributed to two main drivers: Government Regulation and Consumer Awareness.
+However, the slow adoption of green chemistry to date suggests that future efforts need to better address the impediments to growth.